 Their name comes from the fact they survive in wood that has less than 12% moisture content. .
 They do not have forage tubes like subterranean termites and can have multiple colonies within a structure.

 Drywood termites lack a true caste system.
 Workers are immature stages of the colony.
 They gather food, expand the colony, care for the queen and all younger immature stages.
 It takes up to seven years for the colony to reach maturity.
 At this stage swarmers are produced, or the mature workers that grow wings.
 Only a small number will survive their flight.
 Most will become food for insect predators like birds, spiders and ants.

-Drywood termites make smooth galleries along the grain of the wood.
-Even though drywood termite colonies usually have less than 500 individuals, left alone they can reach up to 3,000 individuals with multiple queens and cause major structural damage.
+Drywood termites make smooth galleries along the grain of the wood they’re living in.
+Even though the colonies usually have less than 500 individuals, when left alone they can reach up to 3,000 individuals with multiple queens which can cause major structural damage.

 Once drywood termites are discovered the primary recommendation is to fumigate the structure.
-Since pellets can be kicked out into inaccessible areas, it can years before pellets are found and there can be multiple colonies in the structure.
-It is the only way to make sure there are no other colonies within the structure.
+Since pellets can be kicked out into inaccessible areas, it can be years before pellets are found and by that time there can be multiple colonies in the structure.
+Fumigation is the only way to ensure there are no other colonies living within the structure.

 Should the evidence be localized or fumigation not practical, local treatments can be performed.
-There are several methods for local treatment for drywood termites.
-This company only uses chemical methods.
-We use chemical foams, wood injections and topical wood treatments to control the infestation.back to the top
+There are several methods for local treatment for drywood termites, but we only use chemical methods in the form of chemical foams, wood injections and topical wood treatments to control the infestation.